 SEN and Disability Tribunal Service

 Parents whose children have special educational needs can appeal to the First-tier Tribunal (Special Educational Needs and Disability) against decisions made by Local Education Authorities in England about their children's education.
-The applications forms and guidance can be found on the forms page (external link GOV.UK).
+The applications forms and guidance can be found on the Court and tribunal forms page (external link)